gimli-org/gimli/doc/tutorial/first.rst

 My first inversion
 ------------------

+*This introductory sentence should state the intent and goal of the tutorial.
+Keep it brief.
+This next block should state any assumptions that you the writer are making.
+Present them in list form.*

 Let us start with the very simple inverse problem of fitting a polynomial curve of degree :math:`P`

 .. math::